ampproject/amp.dev/content/docs/tutorials/converting/discoverable.md

 {% call callout('Note', type='note') %}
-The context should always be the same.
+The content should always be the same.
 For news articles, specify the “NewsArticle” type.
 The headline should match your article’s title.
 The image object refers to the hero image of the article.
 {% endcall %}